peggyandjoe/ericjwdchen.github.io/_posts/2016-01-07-googles-share-button.md

 ![Youtube Share Button](/assets/2015/01/loop.gif){: .img-narrow}

-This button is worse than being obscure.
+This icon is worse than being obscure.
 It’s confusing because it's almost identical to the reply icon.

 A bad icon badly points in the general direction of its functionality.
 A terrible icon boldly points in the wrong way.

-[^1]: Google Trends also [falls victim][fv] to the non-standard share button.
+[^1]: Google Trends also [falls victim][fv] to the non-standard share icon.
 [YouTube on the web][yt] does as well (it's under the subscribe button).

 [fv]: https://www.google.com/trends/story/US_cu_94uFDVIBAAAgBM_en?hl=en-US&s=1
 [yt]: https://www.youtube.com/watch?v=lWctcNBs2qQ